jiawen-jasmine-chen/fastapi-task-manager/readme.md

 - Cloud-based backend deployment using K3s

 ## 🧠 Project Background
-This project was developed as part of the Platform-Spanning Systems course at Uppsala University.
+This project was developed as part of the Platform-Spanning Systems course.
 Our team worked in agile sprints, writing sprint reports and using Jira to track progress and assign tasks.

 ## 👩‍💻 My Contributions
 - Designed and implemented the homepage task list UI